react-native-community/discussions-and-proposals/core-meetings/2018-08-cli-meeting.md

 ---

-This month's topic was CLI, but we are planning to cover much more.
+This time's topic was CLI, but we are planning to cover much more.
 You can check both the issues and the PRs of this repository to see what conversations are ongoing, and we hope you will join us in making React Native even better!